jiaohehu/NPreview/DOC-diagram.md

 ```

-## Path manipulation functions
+## Path functions

-Note that all path manipulation functions will either take a path expressio
+Note that for a path function all its arguments must be either a path variable
-variable, integers, or a floating point number.
-It can not be passed
+or a number.
+Coordinate list is not valid.
+In the following examples all
-an path expression literal.

-In the following description, letter 'a', 'b', 'c' are used to express
-an existing path variable.
+letters a, b, c are path variables.

   + midpoint(a)
   + midpoint(a,0.2)